9-Day Western Cape Birding Tour

 In the afternoon we will head for the nearby Bontebok National Park for an afternoon game drive.
 The park is sheltered by the Langeberg Mountains to the north and bordered to the south by the Breede river.
 The park provides a refuge for Bontebok, a subspecies of the Blesbok, but recognised by some authorities as a distinct species in its own right.
 By 1930 fewer than 30 Bontebok remained.
 To save the species from extinction, the 28 km2 (11 sq mi) Bontebok National Park was established and today it provides sanctuary for about 200 Bontebok.
 The total world population of Bontebok now stands somewhere between 2,000 and 3,000, all of them having come from the Bontebok National Park.

 The habitat here consists mostly of South Coast Renosterveld, but there are some thick riverine vegetations along the Breede river.
 It may look like little more than dry bushveld to the untrained eye, but this small park boasts 250 indigenous plant species.
-Apart from the resident Bontebok and Mountain Zebra, there are also several special bird species to be seen here, including Denham’s Bustard, Secretarybird, Agulhas Long-billed Lark, Blue Crane, Olive Bushshrike, Southern and Greater Double-collared Sunbird, Grey-winged Francolin, Southern Tchagra, Black Harrier and Rufous-breasted Sparrowhawk.
+Apart from the resident Bontebok and Mountain Zebra, there are also several special bird species to be seen here, including Denham’s Bustard, Secretarybird, Agulhas Long-billed and Cape Clapper Lark, Blue Crane, Namaqua Dove, Olive Bushshrike, African Paradise Flycatcher, Malachite, Southern and Greater Double-collared Sunbird, Capped Wheatear, Grey-winged Francolin, Southern Tchagra, Lesser Kestrel, Black Harrier and Rufous-breasted Sparrowhawk.